jakesgordon/rack-rabbit/README.md

 Description
 -----------

 Building an SOA ?
 Using RabbitMQ ?
-Want an easy way to host and load balance your consumers ?
+Want an easy way to host and load balance your consumer processes ?

 RackRabbit will...

-  * create, and manage, a cluster of worker processes that will each
+  * Create, and manage, a cluster of worker processes that will each...
-  * subscribe to a RabbitMQ queue
+  * Subscribe to a queue
-  * convert the rabbitMQ message into a suitable Rack environment
+  * Convert the message into a suitable Rack environment
-  * call your Rack app to fulfil the request
+  * Call your Rack app to fulfil the request
-  * (optionally) publish the response back to the original caller (if a `reply_to` queue was provided)
+  * Publish the response back to the original caller (optionally, if a `reply_to` queue was provided)

-The goal is to support a RabbitMQ-based SOA architecture that has multiple message passing patterns:
+The goal is to support a RabbitMQ-based SOA architecture with multiple message passing patterns:

-  * Synchronous Request/Response a-la-HTTP (e.g. GET/POST/PUT/HEAD/DELETE)
+  * Synchronous Request/Response (e.g. GET/POST/PUT/DELETE)
   * Asynchronous Worker queue    (e.g. ENQUEUE)
   * Asynchronous PubSub          (e.g. PUBLISH)
   * Asynchronous Broadcast       (e.g. BROADCAST)

 Installation
 ------------